 On March 27, the President signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which provides critical emergency assistance to consumers and businesses affected by COVID-19.
 Part of the CARES Act amended the Fair Credit Reporting Act (FCRA) regarding reporting credit information during the COVID-19 pandemic.
 In response to this, the Consumer Financial Protection Bureau (CFPB) issued a Statement to clarify its supervisory and enforcement policies in light of the CARES Act changes.
 Finally, this summary also discusses the Consumer Data Industry Association’s (CDIA) reporting guidelines in the context of the pandemic.

 Members Can Download This Tool

 On-demand regulatory guidance hotline – by chat, phone and email – available from anywhere, on any device – 7 am - 6 pm, M-F, Central time

-Research time saved daily/ weekly across forms, across checklists, across trainings — for every regulation
+Research time saved daily & weekly across forms, checklists, and trainings — for every regulation

 Hours of form-building and branding of bank documents saved; in some cases, even the budget of additional staff

 A sounding board for support and reassessment when institutional goals or the regulatory environment changes

 Access to attorneys and compliance specialists for risk modelling and decision-making in advance of large business decisions